The growth of veganism and vegetarianism over the last few decades has led to a welcome explosion in dining options.

 Located close to Thievery on Glebe Point Road, Badde Manors is another excellent restaurant which offers a wide array of fantastic vegetarian food.

-On the menu you’ll find carefully crafted dishes inspired with flavors from all over the world, including the Middle East, Asia, The Mediterranean, and Latin America.
+On the menu you’ll find carefully crafted dishes inspired by flavours from all over the world, including the Middle East, Asia, The Mediterranean, and Latin America.

-Whether you’re looking for something simple like a vegetarian quiche, or something a little more flavorful such as a halloumi wrap, you won’t be spoiled for choice at this restaurant.
+Whether you’re looking for something simple like a vegetarian quiche, or something a little more unusual such as a halloumi wrap, you’ll be spoiled for choice at this restaurant.

 Love cheese, but want a dairy-free option?
 See our piece on Vegan Cheese

-The next restaurant on our list is the longstanding and award-winning Bodhi.
+Bodhi is a plant-based institution and an award winning one at that.
 Located in the Cook & Phillip Park, this critically acclaimed restaurant is one of the most iconic vegetarian dining spots in Sydney.

 Bodhi offers a plant-based menu with a special focus on pan-Asian cuisine, so expect plenty of incredible steamed dumplings and buns.

-What’s more, the chefs are able to adapt to all dietary requirements, meaning that everyone will be able to enjoy the fantastic flavor of the food.
+In addition, the chefs are able to adapt to all dietary requirements.
+This means that everyone is able to enjoy the fantastic food they whip up.

 During lunchtime hours, they offer some incredible vegetarian dishes such as Panko crumbed mushroom burgers and their specialty sourdough crumpets with parmesan custard and plum relish.